micolous/kotlin-pcsc/README.md

 Yes!
 See [the `sample` directory of this repository](./sample/).

-This supports building on all target platforms, and includes a `jnaFatJar` task, which pulls in all dependencies to a single JAR file.
+This supports building on all target platforms, and includes a `shadowJar` task, which pulls in all dependencies to a single JAR file.

 ### How does this relate or compare to...